 Collaboration is a strong feature of the UCSF program.
 UCSF’s clinical trials unit, specializing in contraception and abortion, and faculty of UCSF’s Bixby Center for Reproductive Health Research & Policy allows fellows to collaborate with demographers, epidemiologists, and other social scientists who conduct worldwide research, training, and policy analysis, as well as family physician researchers and ob/gyn researchers in other subspecialties.

 Overall mentoring in the program is provided by the Director and Co-Director and includes scheduled mentoring meetings addressing progress in completing fellowship requirements and assisting fellows with all aspects of professional development toward becoming a leader in the field of family planning.
 Additional mentoring, tailored to the fellow’s research interests, is available through other expert faculty.

 Diverse international contacts and activities implemented by the directors and other faculty and staff of the Bixby Center for Global Reproductive Health offer a broad range of international experiences in training, program evaluation or research.
 The UCSF Fellowship program expects fellows to participate in an international rotation and, with the Fellowship’s national staff, gives guidance and assistance in arranging such experiences.

 Additional program highlights

 - Fellows are expected to teach residents and medical students and have the opportunity to develop appropriate mentorship and evaluative skills.

-- Fellows and their mentors run a family planning consultation service in which they answer clinical questions on family planning from the entire UCSF and SFGH community.
+- Fellows and their mentors run a family planning consultation service in which they answer clinical questions on family planning from the entire UCSF and ZSFG community.